How to use docker as alternative to k3s in TrueNAS SCALE

 Why?

-Firstly, why do I want to get rid of k3s?
+Firstly, would I want to get rid of k3s?
 After all, if I replace it by something else, I won’t be able to use the nice WebUI, right?
 The main reason was my efficient home server build.
 Before installing any Apps, Containers or VMs, the idle power was around 12 W. With k3s only enabled and still not doing anything my power usage was already up to around 17 W. With minimal idle power usage while having a reasonably fast machine was the main goal, the overhead of k3s was just insane.
 TrueNAS SCALE does not support any other backend, so an alternative solution had to be found.

 The Options